SDRausty/SDRausty/README.md

 [Why are all my comments minimized in this issue, and all across the board at https://github.com/termux suddenly minimized?](https://github.com/termux/termux-app/issues/1242#issuecomment-1072940114_)

-ANSWER: Were you asked to crack/break/root an Android smartphone via rooting an Android with unknown proprietary source code Android APK by the current curators of Termux!?
+ANSWER: Were you asked to crack/break/root an Android smartphone via rooting an Android with a proprietary unknown source code Android APK by the current curators of Termux!?

-THIS GITHUB ACCOUNT WAS ASKED BY TERMUX TO DO SO MANY TIMES DURING OUR YEARS OF WORKING TOGETHER BY SOME THE CURRENT CURATORS OF TERMUX!
+THIS GITHUB ACCOUNT WAS ASKED BY TERMUX TO DO SO MANY TIMES DURING OUR YEARS WHEN WE WERE WORKING TOGETHER BY SOME THE CURRENT CURATORS OF TERMUX!

 <p align="center">SHMEM+</p>